viamrobotics/docs/docs/components/movement-sensor/_index.md

 # SME: Rand
 ---

-The movement sensor component is a sensor that gives data on where a robot is and how fast it is moving.
+A movement sensor component is a sensor that gives data on where a robot is and how fast it is moving.

-There are many different types of sensors that can provide data for some or all of the following methods: `Position`, `Orientation`, `LinearVelocity`, `AngularVelocity`, `LinearAcceleration` and `CompassHeadings`.
-A global positioning system (GPS) can provide position, linear velocity and compass headings.
-An inertial measurement unit (IMU) can provide angular velocity and orientation.
-We can further apply algorithms, such as a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter), to combine data from both a GPS and an IMU to output the full set of information of the movement sensor methods.

-We specifically cover GPS, accelerometer and IMU units in this documentation.
-Find the more generic [sensor component here](/components/sensor/).
-Find more information about encoders, another component type, [here](/components/encoder/).
+Examples of movement sensors include global positioning systems (GPS), inertial measurement units (IMUs), accelerometers and gyroscopes.

+{{% alert title="Note" color="note" %}}

+Viam also supports generic [sensors](/components/sensor/) and [encoders](/components/encoder/).

+{{% /alert %}}

 ## Configuration